Found a Stray Animal:

 - A copy of the owner’s driver’s license or valid photo ID

-- A signed letter from the owner stating that they give you (your name must be listed in letter) permission to reclaim their pet on their behalf.
+- A signed and dated letter from the owner stating that they give you (your name must be listed in letter) permission to reclaim their pet on their behalf.

 - Drivers license or valid photo ID of person reclaim on owner’s behalf.